We are very excited to be taking Little Potatoes to Edinburgh! We will be performing at Paradise In The Vault 3rd August – 11th August 3.30pm.

 Performed by Michelle Wen Lee and Sarah Curwen, this two-hander explores the one-child policy in China through the eyes of two women who lived through it.
 We explore their past, and through their burgeoning friendship, their future.
 Little Potatoes is a warm, emotional and moving drama which explores the reality and repercussions of state control of fertility.

-Clare Reddaway’s latest play Little Potatoes will be staged for the first time at the Egg Theatre, Bath, on 8th April, directed by Bryn Holding, as part of a festival of new writing.
-It has been developed with the help of the Engage programme at the Theatre Royal, Bath.
-Click here to see show information.
+Clare Reddaway’s latest play Little Potatoes was staged for the first time at the Egg Theatre, Bath, in April, as part of the Engage festival of new writing.
+It was also performed on the Theatre Bath Bus during the Bath Fringe, and at Clifton Library.

-An extract (entitled Leftovers) was performed at the Arcola Theatre, Dalston, London (Pokfulam Road Productions) as part of an evening of new writing Foreign Goods 3 in January 2018.
+An extract of Little Potatoes (entitled Leftovers) was performed at the Arcola Theatre, Dalston, London (Pokfulam Road Productions) as part of an evening of new writing Foreign Goods 3 in January 2018.

 We have videos!!
 To view three clips from Leftovers: